National Seafood Chef of the Year Competition Invite, all you need to know about the competition rules, entry, accommodation and travel costs.

 Teams are required to bring all their own commodities with them to the heats, excluding the specific seafood species for each course as this is provided by our sponsors.
 All named products will be provided at each heat and the final.
 The invention test plates will be provided at the final.

 Please ensure that entries highlight the required species amount they require as a total for ease of ordering in preparation for the heats.
-At each of the heats, three teams will be awarded a place at the final, meaning nine teams will compete in June 2022.
+At each of the heats three teams will be awarded a place at the final, meaning nine teams will compete in June 2024.
 Teams are scored on teamwork, hygiene, preparation and cooking (see guidelines for an example of filleting criteria).
 Use the timings provided for the competition found within the pack.
-Remember, respect the produce, don’t over complicate and… Good Luck

 The choice of seafood will be restricted to the specific species listed in the table below.
 It is hoped that this will encourage creativity and imagination through craft skills, rather than the use of exotic species and, in addition, raise awareness of sustainability issues amongst entrants to the catering profession.